-Spousal support is not a windfall or a punishment.
-It is an amount of money that is awarded to assist a party in the divorce to be able to move forward and create a life that is satisfactory and livable.
-Spousal support is determined during negotiations or litigation and the court makes the final decision as to the allocation of moneys to one party.
-The support is separate from child support and child custody issues and should not be used as a bargaining chip for vindictive parties.
+Spousal maintenance is separate from child support and child custody and should not be used as a bargaining chip.
 This is one area of the law that rests in the sole discretion of the court.
-The only guidance for the Court is Minn.
-Stat.
-518.552 That says that the court is to look at the parties' respective incomes and necessary living expenses, the relative health of the parties, the ability on the part of the requesting spouse to be self-supporting, and the lifestyle of the parties' during the marriage.
+The Minnesota Statutes state that the court is to consider the parties' respective incomes and necessary living expenses, the relative health of the parties, the ability on the part of the requesting spouse to be self-supporting, and the lifestyle of the parties' during the marriage.
 One judge recently said in chambers, "Spousal support is the ultimate coin toss for the court."
 Having an experienced Minnesota family law attorney in your corner can make a significant difference in the amount of spousal maintenance you pay or receive.